FINRAOS/DataGenerator/docs/proposals/calendar.md

 This feature can be implemented in stages:

 Stage 1: Using the Java Calendar class, implement the distinction between weedkdays and weekends.
 Because the Java Calendar class returns day of week, we can leverage it to implement three equivalence classes:
- 1. all days
+ 1. all days - within a range of dates
- 1. weekdays
+ 1. weekdays - within a range of dates
- 1. weekends
+ 1. weekends - within a range of dates